• Skip to primary navigation

 You can quickly hatch the eggs and increase the flock number for profit.

-However, roosters can be an early alarm that can disturb your sleep, which may not be preferable in some communities.
+However, chicken roosters can be an early alarm that can disturb your sleep, which may not be preferable in some communities.

 2. Ducks